mrcnski/signor.dev/_posts/2026-09-04-introducing-promptu.md

 `Commit, add tests, commit, don't push`.
 With Promptu, just five key presses.

-{% include image.html noborder=true name="introducing-promptu/screenshot.png" alt="Promptu screenshot." width="400" %}
+{% include image.html name="introducing-promptu/screenshot.png" alt="Promptu screenshot." width="400" %}

 I know, you can hardly believe it.
 Or maybe you're thinking about some cake in the fridge.
 Stay with me, because it gets better.